hha2011/RedMishangUCRoadBlocks/CONTRIBUTING.md

 ## Assets

-Added a new texture and item texture.
+Added a new textures:
+white_diagonal_line.png

 ## Testing